The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Discussion

-Some prior research has shown that interacting dyads experience an all round collective benefit \citep{Shebilske1992,Koriat2012}, whilst other work has shown that pairs do not experience any accuracy gains from collaboration \citep{Schuldt2017}.
-In the face of these contradictory results, this paper stresses that existing experiments and theories of collective decision-making, such as the ``confidence matching" model stating that only pairs similar in skill or social sensitivity experience a collective benefit \citep{Bang2017}, do not adequately stipulate if, and under what conditions, dyads will outperform individuals.
-Therefore, the immediate contribution of this study is to demonstrate that in the context of a real-world task context, namely, Zooniverse's Wildcam Gorongosa citizen science project, the heads of two experts, understood here as individuals with targeted training, are not always better than one.
-Rather, one expert is more \textit{efficient} than two experts or a mixed ability dyad, indicating that the cost of team coordination to efficiency is consistently larger than the leverage of having a partner---even if that partner is also specially trained for the task at hand.
-Moreover, we also show that a non-expert, an individual with basic training, works faster than a dyad, even if one of the dyad members is an expert, thereby suggesting that individuals exert less effort when working in a pair.
-However, when it comes to \textit{accuracy} in the most complex task, having one expert in a dyad significantly improves performance compared to that of individual non-experts or dyads of non-experts.
+Our work stresses that existing experiments and theories of collective decision-making, such as the ``confidence matching" model stating that only pairs similar in skill or social sensitivity experience a collective benefit \citep{Bang2017}, do not adequately stipulate if, and under what conditions, dyads will outperform individuals.

+The immediate contribution of this study is to demonstrate that in the context of a real-world task context, namely, Zooniverse's Wildcam Gorongosa citizen science project, the heads of two experts, understood here as individuals with targeted training, are not always better than one.
+Rather, one expert is more \textit{efficient} than two experts or a mixed ability dyad, indicating that the cost of coordination to efficiency is consistently larger than the leverage of having a partner---even if that partner is also specially trained for the task at hand.

+Moreover, we also show that a non-expert, an individual with basic training, works faster than a dyad, even if one of the dyad members is an expert, thereby giving further support to the theory that dyads face a coordination problem which costs time and suggesting that individuals exert less effort when working in a pair.
+However, when it comes to \textit{accuracy} in the most complex task, having one expert in a dyad significantly improves performance compared to that of individual non-experts or dyads of non-experts; importantly, two expertly trained individuals working together do not appear to be more accurate than one.
+This suggests interaction, whereby dyads are allowed to exchange personal information, may inherently give rise to as-of-yet unexplored psychological biases that hurt performance, even when there is equality in the distribution of knowledge.